 How to promote your brand of protein in China?

-You need a Brand in China ?
+Do you need a Brand in China?
 I hope you know that. 🙂

 The protein market represents a strong growth potential for foreign brands wishing to develop their activities in the Middle Kingdom.
 Setting up your business in China is not an easy task and it is important to understand the market and its environment to succeed.